 The College Work/Study Program is a Federal program to assist students through jobs both on and off campus.
-To be eligible, students must demonstrate financial need, be enrolled in 6 or more credit hours, and make satisfactory progress toward their educational goal. first-come, first-served basis for credit Students will generally work 20 hours per week.
+To be eligible, students must demonstrate financial need, be enrolled in 6 or more credit hours. and make satisfactory progress toward their educational goal.
+Students will generally work 20 hours per week.
 The Student Employment Program provides some jobs on campus for students who do not meet the financial need requirement of the College Work/Study Program.
 Students must be enrolled in 6 or more credit hours and make satisfactory progress toward their educational goal.
 Students will generally work 20 hours per week.